 Firstly, the simple actions of pulling weeds, planting, and reaching for tools all contribute to a subtle form of aerobic exercise, which we know helps work muscles and boosts strength, stamina, and flexibility.

-And there is an association between decreased dementia risk and gardening, with one study reporting a 36 percent lower risk of dementia among people who gardened daily.
+And there is an association between decreased dementia risk and gardening, with one study reporting a

 Writing: A wonder for wound healing